• Skip to main content

 Is TVP gluten-free?

 As TVP is made from soybeans, they are naturally gluten-free.
-However, cross-contamination may occur during processing, so be sure to get one that is certified gluten-free if you are intolerance to it.
+However, cross-contamination may occur during processing, so be sure to get one that is certified gluten-free if you are intolerant to it.

 How to store and are they freezable?

-Let frozen TVP breakfast sausages thaw completely in the fridge overnight or on countertop for a few hours before reheating.
-You can either bake them in the oven for 6-8 minutes at 200C / 400F, or pan-fry them for roughly 5 minutes on each side.
+Let frozen vegan breakfast sausages thaw completely in the fridge overnight or on the countertop for a few hours before reheating.
+You can either bake them in the oven for 6-8 minutes at 200C/400F or pan-fry them for roughly 5 minutes on each side.

 5 vegan patties on a cast iron skillet with glass of water, some rosemary leaves and a fork in the background.